Meet the Livestock

-Our cows are the centerpoint of this farm.
+Our cows are the center point of this farm.
 We work for them, and they work for us.
 Our cows graze on our pastures for half the year.
-The other half the year, they eat hay that we make ourselves.
+The other half the year, they eat hay that we make ourselves or purchase from neighboring farms.
 In addition to the dairy herd, we raise beef cows and pigs.
-There is more information on our herds, herd management practices, and processing below the animal bios (updated Spring 2017)

 STATS